NSION/nsc3/team-bridge.md

 sudo docker rm nsc-team-bridge-service
 ```

-Tweak the environment variables in the .env-file and execute the `docker run` -command in step 3
+Tweak the environment variables in the .env-file and execute the `docker run` -command as described in above instructions.
-of `Setting up` again.

 ## Troubleshooting UDP